Charontis/project-yanfei/README.md

 Wishing Simulator is a Genshin Impact discord bot that focuses on the gacha system.

 The default prefix is `ws!`, which can be changed customizable up to 6 letters.
-The bot can be called by mentioning or using the default prefix on the server.
+The bot can be called by mentioning or using the guild customizable prefix.
 Some category commands require users to have the `Manage Server` permission to proceed.

 This bot requires the following permissions to work functionally.